akharag/dashboard/README.md

 -   User: Displays full name and address
 -   Admin: Displays name and all registered users
     -   note: Does crude check of user role inside controller to get all registered users.
-Due to time constriants I did't use a better solution.
+Due to time constriants I didn't use a better solution.
 This is most likely an unsafe method of displaying the users for an admin because a regular user could in theory spoof that they are a admin.

 ## Other Information